Acute Pelvic Inflammatory Disease

 Endometrial Biopsy and Culdocentesis

-Endometrial biopsy has been used to study the pathogenesis of PID.37, 38 However, the presence of plasma cells within endometrium,37 indicative of endometritis, may also be used to diagnose PID.
-Endometritis has a sensitivity of 70–90% and specificity of 70–90% for laparoscopically diagnosed PID 37, 38, 131, 132.
+Endometrial biopsy has been used to study the pathogenesis of PID.32,33 However, the presence of plasma cells within endometrium,32 indicative of endometritis, may also be used to diagnose PID.
+In our experience, 80% of women with laparoscopically verified PID have plasma cell endometritis.
+About 20% of patients with plasma cell endometritis do not have visible salpingitis.
 Finding plasma cells in the endometrium can help to increase the number of patients identified with PID.
 Aspiration of purulent culdocentesis fluid can be useful to establish the diagnosis of salpingitis in those with signs of peritonitis.
 Culdocentesis is of benefit when the abdominal fluid contains white blood cells or nonclotting blood.
 Appendicitis or other causes of peritonitis that could also be associated with a purulent exudate should be excluded.
 Abdominal exploration is necessary when nonclotting blood is present to diagnose ectopic pregnancy or a bleeding ruptured ovarian cyst.
 Culdocentesis is of no benefit for diagnosis when no fluid or fluid devoid of while blood cells is obtained.

 Examination of Male Sexual Partners